enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 ### Monday, June 23: Pathways of Resonance

-Morning in Tamnougalt invites us to savor its serenity before the road leads us to Ouirgane.
+Morning in Tamnougalt invites us to savor its serenity before the road leads us to Setti Fatma.
 Crossing the landscapes of the Atlas, we are guided by the enduring presence of the Amazigh people, whose intimate knowledge of these mountains teaches us to walk gently and listen deeply.

 ![](/assets/img/courses/morocco1/Morocco-pottery.jpg){:.right.thumb width="270"}

 ### Tuesday, June 24: Restful Harmonics

-A day of stillness in Ouirgane, where hammams cleanse, treks beckon, and the land reminds us of the balance between movement and pause—a rest note in the song of travel.
+A day of stillness in Setti Fatma, where hammams cleanse, treks beckon, and the land reminds us of the balance between movement and pause—a rest note in the song of travel.